 Life seems to me a preparation for something that never happens.WB Yeats

-Founded by poet WB Yeats and dramatist Augusta, Lady Gregory, in 1904, the theatre has been at the heart of Dublin’s cultural life over the last century, and continues its aim of supporting and promoting new Irish writers and artists.
+Founded by poet WB Yeats and dramatist Augusta, Lady Gregory, in 1904, the theater has been at the heart of Dublin’s cultural life over the last century, and continues its aim of supporting and promoting new Irish writers and artists.

 Dublin’s libraries are heart-stoppingly beautiful – inspirational paeans to the written word.
 Just look at Trinity’s Long Room, easily one of the most stunning libraries in Europe.
 Or how about Marsh’s Library, which has remained largely unchanged since its opening 300 or so years ago.

 When I die Dublin will be written in my heart.James Joyce